| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 units |

-Returns a character with the object size followed by the unit.
+A character string with the object size followed by the unit.

-These functions are simple plotting helpers to get some quick
+These are simple plotting helpers to quickly visualize outputs from

 sim |